 - Any neglect, abuse, exploitation, or self-neglect history; and

 In the absence of court directives to the contrary, the IDT evaluation may include DCBS case data no more than three (3) months old and the SSW:

 - May attach a narrative of the IDT evaluation to the court form(s);

 - Reviews all IDT members’ evaluations if the SSW testifies on behalf of the IDT team;

-- Routinely has sixty (60) days from the filing of the petition to complete the IDT evaluation report, except for emergency guardianship petitions; and
+- Routinely has sixty (60) calendar days from the filing of the petition to complete the IDT evaluation report, except for emergency guardianship petitions; and

-- Submits the IDT evaluation report to the court and provides copies to the attorneys and/or guardian ad litem ten (10) days prior to the hearing.
+- Submits the IDT evaluation report to the court and provides copies to the attorneys and/or guardian ad litem ten (10) working days prior to the hearing.